Most of daily turnover of Baku Stock Exchange accounts for bonds in secondary market

 By Trend

-Daily turnover of securities at the Baku Stock Exchange (BSE) amounted to 11.236 million manats on May 20, Trend reports referring to BSE.
+Daily turnover of securities at the Baku Stock Exchange (BSE) amounted to 259,200 manats on May 24, Trendreports referring to BSE.

 Most of the transactions accounted for the bonds in the secondary market.

-During the day, deals were concluded on manat bonds of the Azerbaijani Finance Ministry and Azerbaijan’s state oil company SOCAR.
+During the day, deals were concluded on manat bonds of the Azerbaijani Finance Ministry (250,100 manats) and dollar bonds of Azerbaijan’s state oil company SOCAR ($5,100 – 8,700 manats).

 ---